-SAARC Agriculture Centre (SAC) under the framework of SAARC are inviting applications from potential candidates from developing countries who have an interest in PhD study on this particular area.
+SAARC Agriculture Centre (SAC) is inviting applications from potential candidates from developing countries who have an interest in PhD study on this particular area.
 The grant is available to pursue their PhD degree programs in reputed agricultural universities in SAARC Region.

 SAARC promote new and innovative techniques and systems in agriculture, including production, post-harvest and food processing.
 SAARC enhance the performances of scientists, technologists, etc. through support in research and development in agriculture and provide inputs for developing regional policies, strategies, and programmes.